A Region-based Randers Geodesic Approach for Image Segmentation: Experimental Results

 Fig.~\ref{fig:unreliableEdges} depicts the comparison results on two synthetic images.
-The foreground region of each synthetic image is comprised of dense small-blocks with strong intensities, while the background involves sparse small blocks.
-Hence the image edges of interest are weakly visible in terms of the image gradients-based features.
-As a result, both of the CombPaths model and the RSF minimal path model cannot find favorable segmentations, as depicted in columns $1$ and $2$.
+The foreground region of each synthetic image is composed of dense small-blocks with strong intensities, while the background region involves sparse small blocks.
+Hence the image edges of interest are weakly visible and the edges features derived from the image gradients are not reliable.
+As a result, both of the CombPaths model and the RSF segmentation model cannot find favorable segmentations, as depicted in columns $1$ and $2$ of Fig.~\ref{fig:unreliableEdges}.
 In columns $3$ and $4$, we demonstrate the segmentation results derived from the proposed RegionGeo-Polygon and RegionGeo-SC models, respectively.
-Both models are implemented using the fixed landmark points-based scheme.
-From these results, we can see that the contours follow the target boundaries.
+From these segmentation results, we can see that the contours accurately follow the target boundaries.
 In this experiment, we apply the piecewise constants-based appearance model to construct the Randers geodesic metrics.

-In Fig.~\ref{fig_ClutterDemos}, we demonstrate qualitative comparison with the CombPaths and RSF minimal path models on four images interrupted by different numbers of straight segments.
+In Fig.~\ref{fig_ClutterDemos}, we demonstrate the qualitative comparison with the CombPaths model and the RSF segmentation model on four images interrupted by different numbers of straight segments of white color.
 The number of interrupting segments increases from rows $1$ to $4$.
-These segments are able to produce strong edge appearance features, thus introducing unexpected influence to the results of the CombPaths and RSF models.
-In row $1$, all the models have achieved accurate results since only few interrupting segments are added to the images.
-However, as the number of the interrupting segments increasing, the results from the CombPaths and RSF minimal path models, as depicted in columns $1$ and $2$, pass through some segments, such that some portions of the target boundaries are missed.
-In contrast, the proposed RegionGeo-Polygon and RegionGeo-SC models are capable of generating favorable segmentation contours, which are insensitive to the influence from the interrupting segments, as shown in columns $3$ and $4$, due to the use of the region-based homogeneity features for the construction of Randers geodesic metrics.
-In this experiment, the Bhattacharyya coefficient of two histograms is taken as the region-based appearance model.
+These straight segments are able to produce strong edge saliency features, thus introducing unexpected influence to the results associated with the CombPaths model and the RSF segmentation model.
+In row $1$, all the compared segmentation models have achieved accurate results since only few interrupting segments are added to the images.
+However, as the number of the interrupting segments increasing, the results from the CombPaths model and the RSF segmentation model, as depicted in columns $1$ and $2$, pass through some interrupting segments exhibiting strong edge-based saliency features, such that some portions of the target boundaries are missed.
+In contrast, the proposed RegionGeo-Polygon and RegionGeo-SC models are capable of generating favorable segmentation contours, which are insensitive to the influence from the interrupting segments, as shown in columns $3$ and $4$, due to the use of the region-based appearance model for the construction of the Randers geodesic paths.
+In this experiment, the Bhattacharyya coefficient of two histograms is taken as the region-based appearance term for the proposed models.